ekahn27/MyConfigs/README.md

 There are also some other generic files such as .bashrc and .profile that contain edits/aliases at the end.

-When on a new machine, I normally clone this repo and create a hardlink between these files and files in the home directory with the same name so that...
+When on a new machine, I normally clone this repo and create a softlink to these files in my home directory so that...
 1. Files like .vimrc, .bashrc, .profile are actually used (they need to be in the home directory)
 2. Any changes made to a configuration file automatically happens in the home directory and this local repo.
 This means I only need to make an edit once and I'm ready to commit/push and the new settings are in place on the machine.
+3. I use softlinks instead of hardlinks because hardlinks are not preserved with git.